yudistiraashadi/nextjs-self-host-template/README.md

 ### `app`

 This is Next.js's App Router.
 For details, see the docs at https://nextjs.org/docs/app.
-The root layout under the app folder is configured to accommodate packages like Tanstack Query and Mantine.
+The root layout under the app folder is configured to accommodate packages like Tanstack Query and Shadcn UI.

 ### `components`

-While we use Mantine for most UI components, projects often need custom UI components.
+While we use Shadcn UI for most UI components, projects often need custom UI components.
 This is where global custom UI components are placed.
 As a general rule, try to place feature-specific UI components in the `features` directory since they're often coupled with specific functionality.
 Only place components here if they're used across multiple features.

 ### `db`